-James Chadwick is a partner in the Entertainment, Technology and Advertising and Business Trial Practice Groups in Sheppard Mullin's San Francisco and Palo Alto offices.
+James Chadwick is a partner in the Business Trial and Intellectual Property Practice Groups in Sheppard Mullin's Palo Alto office.

 Areas of Practice

-Mr. Chadwick's practice focuses on litigation and counseling for media, technology, and online businesses, including copyright, patent and trademark litigation, media, First Amendment and privacy law, and general business litigation.
-Prior to joining Sheppard Mullin, he was a partner at DLA Piper Rudnick.
+Mr. Chadwick's practice focuses on litigation and counseling for media, technology, and online businesses, including patent, trademark and copyright litigation, media law, privacy and data security, and business disputes.